ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 # Simple Expression Interpreters

-Let's start our investigation with an interpreter for a simple language of calculations involving only `+` and `-` over numbers.
+Let's start our investigation with an interpreter for a simple language of calculations involving `+` and `-` over numbers.
 We'll use this first discussion to define an interpreter that calculates a value from such expressions.
 The language is basic, but we can start discussing important concepts of abstract and concrete syntax, abstract syntax trees, parsing, interpretation and testing.
 Pay less attention to the language than to the underlying methodology and concepts used to define an interpreter.

 ## Concrete Syntax